Easy Chinese Style Char Siu Chicken

 Mastering this dish comes from understanding subtle cooking cues - from the sound of properly roasting meat to visual indicators of perfect glazing.
 These skills develop naturally with practice, leading to consistently excellent results.

 A plate of food with rice, meat, and greens.
-Save Recipe
+Pin it

 A plate of food with rice, meat, and greens. | yummygusto.com